SeisComP/seiscomp/doc/base/getting-started.rst

    user@host:~$ mysql -u sysop -p seiscomp < ~/seiscomp/share/db/mysql.sql

-Currently, the :ref:`scconfig` wizard and :command:`seiscomp setup` cannot be used to set up the MariaDB database. **The option "Create database" must therefore be unchecked or answered with "no"**.

 .. _getting-started-postgresql:

 PostgreSQL
 ----------

 The initial configuration allows configuring the PostgreSQL database parameters for |scname|.
-It does not allow to :ref:`create the database <database_configuration_postgresql>` and the database tables.
-First :ref:`setup the database server<database_configuration_postgresql:>`, then create the user, the database and the tables.
+It also allows :ref:`creating the database <database_configuration_postgresql>` and the database tables.

+For a manual setup of the PostgreSQL database first :ref:`setup the database server<database_configuration_postgresql>`, then create the user, the database and the tables.

 #.
 Create the user and the database